Copying Data from one Table to Another in SQL

 SQL INSERT SELECT

-After that, another SELECT query executed to retrieve data from sto_employees_sub table and it shows all records copied from the source table.
+After that, another SELECT query is executed to retrieve data from sto_employees_sub table and it shows all records copied from the source table.

 The example of copying specific rows

 In this example, only those records are copied to the sto_employees_sub table for what emp_salary is greater than or equal to 4000 from the sto_employees table.
-Before executing this query, I emptied the table populated by above query:

 The INSERT INTO/SELECT query for copying specific rows: